 The lagune that gave San Cristobal de la Laguna town its name, more than 500 years ago is gone.
 It was an important asset of the aborigine Guanche settlement Aguere which became the first Tenerife capital La Laguna after its conquest.
-That's when the grid town old quarters were built that were copied all over Spanish South America.
+That's when the grid town old quarters were built, a main road of which is depicted below.
+The grid system was copied all over Spanish South America.

 That was my impression when I started to explore it after seeing all major Tenerife's towns with Christmas Advent decor.
 Views into crossing side streets from it were breathtaking with miles and miles of LED glitter of the so called fifth season of Tenerife namely that of the birth of Christ.